You will experience that

 The altarpiece, which is set up on a medieval brick altar table, consists of a central cabinet from a Gothic velvet altarpiece in a baroque frame from 1685.
 In the middle you will find a crucifix, Mary's coronation and the twelve apostles.
 These are flanked by images with biblical motifs.
 It dates from the beginning of the 17th century and is provided with six fields with biblical motifs, and has been continuously restored.

 A little further down the road you will find a reunification stone on the right side, which reminds of the Duchy of Schleswig (Southern Jutland) reunification with Denmark.

 We continue our trip on Højervejen 419 through Vester Gammelby and turn right on Hjerpstedvej.
 Our next destination is the castle ruin Trøjborg.

-It can be difficult to park the car.
-Be careful not to stand in the way of agricultural traffic or block the driveway to the fields.
-In addition, the discount may be soft.
+It can be difficult to park the car, be careful not to get in the way of agricultural traffic and block access to the fields.
+Furthermore, the discount can be soft.

 Skast, Kogsbøl and Borgmose

 Experience the atmosphere in a bog with turbid water, eerie and dense scrub, almost inaccessible and at the same time experience the development from bog to cultivated agricultural land.

 The area is characterized by large farms and large fields.
 Part of these fields have been part of a larger raised bog area, which was flooded by storm surges before the Ballum dike was completed in 1919.
 The area is only 3-4m above sea level.
 Drainage and cultivation took place in the 1950s and 60s and could subsequently only be stopped by the nature conservation associations under great protest from the landowners and the land reclamation society.